 Two examples will now be explored to illustrate how these three factors jointly define the distribution of phenotypes within and among alternative populationgenetic environments.
-First, consider the simple case in which a trait determined by just L = 2 factors is under stabilizing selection, such that there is an optimum phenotype θ , with fitness dropping off at a rate determined by the width of the fitness function ω (analogous to the standard deviation of a normal distribution).
+First, consider the simple case in which a trait determined by just L = 2 factors is under stabilizing selection, such that there is an optimum phenotype θ , with fitness (W) dropping off at a rate determined by the width of the fitness function ω (analogous to the standard deviation of a normal distribution).
 This Gaussian (bell-shaped) function is defined by

-$$W_i = e^{-(i-\theta)^2/(2\omega^2)}.$$ (5.12)
+$$W_i = e^{-(i-\theta)^2/(2\omega^2)}.$$ (5.11)

-With two sites, there are three possible genotypic classes, i = 0, 1, 2, with the phenotypically equivalent +- and -+ states being lumped into the i = 1 class.
+With two sites, there are three possible genotypic classes, i = 0, 1, and 2, with the phenotypically equivalent +- and -+ states being lumped into the i = 1 class.
 Selection is purely directional if the optimum is at or beyond an end state, i.e., $\theta \leq 0$ or $\geq L$, and neutrality is approached as the fitness function becomes flatter, i.e., $\omega \to \infty$.
-Although i is confined to integer values, θ need not be, and if θ is outside of the (0,2) range, the optimum is unattainable.
+Although i is confined to integer values, θ need not be, and if θ has a value other than 0, 1, or 2, the optimum phenotype is unattainable.
 The selection coefficients can be simply defined as deviations of fitness from the maximum value of 1, $s_i = 1 - W_i$.
-The mean phenotype is $\tilde{p}1 + 2\tilde{p}2$, which reduces to 2η in the case of neutrality.
+The mean phenotype (in this case, the average genotypic value of i) is $\tilde{p}1 + 2\tilde{p}2$, which reduces to 2η in the case of neutrality.

 This expansion to a second site introduces complexities not encountered with the one-site model (Figure 5.7a).
-For example, for the case of $\theta = 1.5$, where the optimum is straddled by the class 1 and 2 genotypes, assuming mutation bias towards - alleles, the long-term genotypic mean never reaches the optimum, even at very large N_e , and instead remains much closer to 1.
+For example, for the case of $\theta = 1.5$, where the optimum is straddled by the class 1 and 2 genotypes, assuming mutation bias towards - alleles $(\beta < 1)$, the long-term genotypic mean never reaches the optimum, even at very large N_e , and instead remains much closer to 1.
 This bias results because although the class 1 and 2 genotypes have equivalent fitness, mutation pressure towards - alleles weights the frequency of class 1 by a factor of 2β (the two being the multiplicity of this class), but class 2 by the smaller factor of β^2 (from Equation 5.10)

 For the case in which $\theta = 2$ (pure directional selection), there is a progressive succession of the prevailing genotype classes with increasing N_e (Figure 5.7b).
 When N_e is sufficiently low to impose effective neutrality, class 0 predominates owing to the mutation bias towards - alleles.
 With increasing N_e , selection becomes more effective at promoting class 1, but there remains effective mutation pressure against class 2.
 Finally, with very large N_e , selection becomes efficient enough to drive class 2 to near fixation, thereby decreasing the incidence of class 1.
-These results show that in the face of a constant pattern and strength of selection, the genotypic mean can exhibit a considerable gradient with N_e owing entirely to changes in the power of drift.
-They also show that appreciable incidences of all three genotypic classes can be expected over time in lineages with intermediate N_e .
+These results show that in the face of a constant pattern and strength of selection, the genotypic mean can exhibit a considerable gradient with N_e owing to changes in the power of drift.
+They also show that appreciable incidences of all three genotypic classes can be expected over time in lineages with intermediate N_e , i.e., the population mean phenotype is expected to wander temporally between alternative states despite the imposition of constant selection.